aryoda/tryCatchLog/README.md

 options(keep.source = TRUE)
 ```

-**Note:** If you add this option to your R script file the line numbers will be wrong since R seems to count
+**Important:** If you add this option to your R script file the line numbers will be wrong since R seems to count
 the line numbers only after this option has been set to TRUE.
 It is better to set this option
 in the `.Rprofile` file or use a start script the sets this option and sources your R script then.

+If this doesn't work you can also play around with the option `show.error.locations` (see `help("options")`).